-If there was anything else, it was the 360-degree panoramic view from the top of hill.
+If there was anything else, it was the 360-degree panoramic view from the top of the hill.

 All of the hot springs in the caldera have great views, but Hilltop's spectacle is outstanding.

-The water pipes installed by volunteers was thick enough and split into two.
+The water pipes installed by volunteers were thick enough and split into two.

-Due to such structure, the amount of water distributed to the tub was perfect.
+Due to such a structure, the amount of water distributed to the tub was perfect.

-One was directly connected to a hot pool in the immediate vicinity, while the other draw water from a distant location.
+One was directly connected to a hot pool in the immediate vicinity, while the other drew water from a distant location.

 I couldn't get any closer because the ground was too fragile.

-How dare they installed the magnificent structures in such a place for free?
+How dare they install the magnificent structures in such a place for free?

 The custom here was closing optional.